-The Model 1610 and 1630 power supplies have a very wide variety of applications in electrical and electronics servicing, engineering laboratories, manufacturing and testing facilities, schools, and home hobbying.
-The power supply output is fully adjustable from 0 to 30 volts, and 0 to 1 amp (Model 1610) or 0 to 3 amps (Model 1630).
+The Model 1635 power supply has a very wide variety of applications in electrical and electronics servicing, engineering laboratories, manufacturing and testing facilities, schools, and home hobbying.
+The power supply output is fully adjustable from 0 to 30 volts and 0 to 3 amps.
 This flexibility makes them suitable for most applications requiring a dc power source.